-- 1. Theory: Solve two exercises about logistic regression and softmax regression.
+- 1. Theory: Prove simple properties of cosine similarity.
 Prove that using sums of word vectors as phrase embeddings is problematic. - 2.
 Implementation: You will experiment with sparse and dense vector representations of words. - 3.
 Analysis: You will compare the vector representations of meaning with LLM models in terms of their ability to understand words, their relationships, and biases.